lkiesow/python-feedgen/doc/user/fork.rst

 Perhaps the biggest problem, though, is the awkwardness that stems from enabling RSS and ATOM feeds through the same API.
 In case you don't know, ATOM is a "competitor" to RSS, and has many more capabilities than RSS.
 However, it is not used for podcasting.
-If you're curiousSome methods will map an ATOM value to its closest sibling in RSS, some in logical ways (like the ATOM method ``rights`` setting the value of the RSS property ``copyright``) and some differ in subtle ways (like using (ATOM) ``logo`` versus (RSS) ``image``).
+It is confusing because some methods will map an ATOM value to its closest sibling in RSS, some in logical ways (like the ATOM method ``rights`` setting the value of the RSS property ``copyright``) and some differ in subtle ways (like using (ATOM) ``logo`` versus (RSS) ``image``).
 Other methods are more complex (see ``link``).
 They're all confusing, though, since changing one property automatically changes another implicitly.
-They also cause bugs, since it is so difficult to map your head around how one interact with another.
+They also cause bugs, since it is so difficult to wrap your head around how one interact with another.
 Removing ATOM fixes all these issues.